odimitriou/Cracs/README.md

 ### Prerequisites

-1. Raspberry Pi with a Linux-based operating system installed.
-2. Python 3 installed on the Raspberry Pi.
+1. Python 3 installed on your system.
-3. Facebook user access token with appropriate permissions to post on the user's behalf.
+2. Facebook user access token with appropriate permissions to post on the user's behalf.

 ### Installation